dkh0387/nextjsblueprint/README.md

 - We can use our own components inside the others
 - We just need to create `.tsx` files for an euch component
-- If we need to provide references from a parent component into an internal element of a child component we do need to use `React.forwardRef`
+- If we need to provide references from a parent component into an internal element of a child component, we do need to use `React.forwardRef`
 - Example for that: `PasswordInput` child component inside the `SignUpForm`